PGY1 - Pharmacy Residency

 - Create and lead an individual Research Advisory Committees

-- Complete and present a residency research project to peers at the American Society of Health System Pharmacists (ASHP) Midyear Clinical Meeting and a regional pharmacy conference.
+- Complete and present a residency research posterto peers at the American Society of Health System Pharmacists (ASHP) Midyear Clinical Meeting/Vizient Meeting and a platform presentation at a regional pharmacy conference.

 - Prepare a manuscript suitable for publication